GothenburgBitFactory/tw.org/content/support/_index.md

 Help and manual pages are available at the command-line with the following commands: `task help`, `man task`, `man taskrc`, `man task-color`, and `man task-sync`.

-## Email

-You can ask for help at <support@gothenburgbitfactory.org> or the [User Mailinglist](https://groups.google.com/forum/#!forum/taskwarrior-user).
-We request that you first look around at the [full online documentation](../docs/), to give yourself a chance to answer your own question.
-Remember, there is only a small group of volunteers reading these.

 ## Issue Tracking

 Use our [issue tracker](https://github.com/GothenburgBitFactory/taskwarrior/issues) on GitHub to see if your problem is reported, fixed, or needs to be reported.